3Tamao3/DBD-Bloodweb-Auto-Leveling/README.md

 Links
 -
-if you want to execute the script u need to have autohotkey: https://www.autohotkey.com
+You need AutoHotKey to use the script: https://www.autohotkey.com

 My other "Projects".
 -